 Captain Frank King Leslie, Royal Fusiliers (1885-1915)

 The 25th April 2015 marks the centenary of the death of a brave young son of Cavan, just one of many who gave their lives for their king and country during the Great War.
 Captain Frank King Leslie, aged 29, fell on the very first evening of the Gallipoli Campaign, in a hitherto unimportant corner of the Middle East, far from the familiar fields of his native county.
-Leslie is one of the first Irishmen to die in this field of conflict, serving as he was with the Royal Fusiliers (London regiment), which landed at “X” Beach, Cape Helles.
+Leslie is one of the first Irishmen to die in this theatre of conflict, serving as he was with the Royal Fusiliers (London regiment), which landed at “X” Beach, Cape Helles.
 Though the Royal Dublin Fusiliers and Royal Munster Fusiliers, landing at nearby “V” Beach, suffered enormous casualties the same day, the bulk of Irish losses at Gallipoli came following the landing of the 10th (Irish) Division at Suvla Bay on 7th August, many months later in the campaign.
 Innumerable books and articles have been written on this disastrous episode in the war, which one need not dwell on here.
 However, no matter one’s beliefs and politics, it is still fitting to note the passing of a gallant soldier and officer, who died performing his duties to the best of his abilities.

 Frank King Leslie was born on 6th September 1885, the only son of Henry King Leslie and Ruth Hungerford-Eager.
 His father, a member of the Leslie family of Corravahan House (aka Coravahn), Drung, Co.
 Cavan, was a land agent, and was at that time resident at Kilnahard, Mountnugent (unpubl. diary of Charles Robert Leslie), where he may have been steward on the Bobsgrove estate.